bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module2-sql-for-analysis/README.md

 `psycopg2` to connect to and upload the data from the csv, and add the file to your repo.
 Then start writing PostgreSQL queries to explore the data!

+Please upload the `insert_titanic.py` python file to Canvas.

 ## Resources and Stretch Goals

 PostgreSQL is a real true powerful production database - explore the [official